How many active volcanoes are there in the Canary Islands?

 The Canary Islands in Spain were formed hundreds of thousands of years ago by volcanoes, and some are still active as shown this week.

 The eruption which started Sunday shortly after 3 in the afternoon hasn’t reached its climax yet and could continue for weeks or even a couple of months.
 The longest in Spanish history lasted for six years!

-Vicente Soler a volcanologist from the Spanish National Research Council announced this evening that a new vent has opened on the volcano.
+indeed, Vicente Soler a volcanologist from the Spanish National Research Council announced this evening that a new vent has opened on the volcano.